 Lucky for tech-crazed kids, as this recent EdTech Magazine article indicates, today’s classrooms are embracing technology with an eagerness that was unimaginable a few years ago.
 Those smartphones, tablets, and laptops?
 Yes, they can actually be put to productive use during school hours.
 That matches up with the growing mobility trend among small and medium-sized businesses, as well.
-Just like in the business world, though, that integrated accessibility, comes with greater risk: of loss and theft, of security lapses, and, in the case of kids, of inappropriate use.
+Just like in the business world, though, that integrated accessibility comes with a greater risk: of loss and theft, of security lapses, and, in the case of kids, of inappropriate use.

-Start with the basics.
+1) Start with the basics.
 Physical accessories like laptop locks represent a great start, along with strong passwords that everyone understands are NEVER to be given out.
 Full-throttle wireless capabilities are also a must in today’s on-the-go world, so virus and malware protection is imperative before joining public Wi-Fi networks.
 Likewise, you don’t want anyone’s important documents to be vulnerable, so ensure that a level of cloud backup similar to that employed by your small business is at the forefront of back-to-school plans.

 CMIT Solutions understands the challenges of back-to-school technology because we’ve been helping small and medium-sized business owners, many of them parents, overcome IT obstacles for the last 14 years.
-If you need help with any of the tips listed above, or have questions about any others, call your trusted CMIT technology advisor today.
+If you need help with any of the tips listed above or have questions about any others, call your trusted CMIT technology advisor today.